TCDocProc/arch/README.md

     - Better colour scheme and Legend showing you what each colour means
     - Better animations and smoother navigation generally

+**Minimap**
+Once you have selected a specific Pathway you will see a Minimap in the left panel on the screen.
+If you don't see one, press the hamburger button in the top left of the screen to toggle the left panel to show.
+As you nest into the Pathways structure, you will see the Minimap on the left update to correspond to your current position in the structure.
+The section you are out is visible while everything else is slightly dimmed out.
+To return to the root of the structure simply press on the Minimap.

+**Legend**
+Show the left panel (if not already visible) by pressing the hamburger button in the top left.
+The legend shows what state each colour corresponds to.
+To go directly to the active step in the Pathway, press the button in the left panel called 'Go to Active Step'.

 ####Pan / Zoom
 Pan around the view by scrolling vertically or horizontally.
 Zoom into a cell by clicking it and zoom out by going back a page.